‘The Young And The Restless’ Spoilers: Philly Romance Is Back, Ashley Ditches Ravi For A Stranger?

 Ashley’s New Lover

 Ashley already received a warning on sending mixed signals.
-The Young and the Restless spoilers tease she would be hurting Ravi’s feelings again.
-The show’s head writer Sally Sussman was clear that Ashley and Ravi will not have a happily ever after.
-While their fate may be disappointing to some The Young and the Restless fans, Ashley is supposed to meet a new flame soon.
+Young and the Restless spoilers tease she would be hurting Ravi’s feelings again.
+The show’s head writer, Sally Sussman, was clear that Ashley and Ravi will not have a happily ever after.
+While their fate may be disappointing to some Young and the Restless fans, Ashley is supposed to meet a new flame soon.

-Monday’s episode of The Young and the Restless will introduce a bearded stranger whom Ashley needs to do business with.
+Monday’s episode of The Young and the Restless will introduce a bearded stranger with whom Ashley needs to do business.
 Spoilers suggest that Ashley and this stranger will have a good chemistry between them.
 The newcomer is going to invite Ashley for dinner.

-It’s still unclear whether this man would be Ashley’s new lover or he will just be passing through town.
+It’s still unclear whether this man will be Ashley’s new lover or if he’s just passing through town.
 Irrespective of how long the bearded hottie plans to stay, Ravi would feel wounded when he sees Ashley out with another guy.
-Ravi’s jealousy might bring him and Ashley together or it could be the wake-up call he needs to get over Ashley.
+Ravi’s jealousy might bring him and Ashley together, or it could be the wake-up call he needs to get over Ashley.

-The Young and the Restless spoilers also hint that the handsome stranger is not the only one who will be in GC.
+Young and the Restless spoilers also hint that the handsome stranger is not the only one who will be in GC.
 Traci (Beth Maitland) will also try to urge Ashley to pursue a relationship with the dashing Ravi.
 This nudge could be what Ashley needs to make a decision.

 Newman Family Drama

 The truth is out on Victor’s (Eric Braeden) role in concealing Adam’s killer and helping her escape from her pursuers.
 Nick (Joshua Morrow), Victoria (Amelia Heinle), and Nikki (Melody Thomas Scott) are all aware of how Victor helped Chloe in her plight.
-They are not happy about what happened but they intend to keep it between themselves.
+They are not happy about what happened, but they intend to keep it between themselves.

 Abby (Melissa Ordway) is still unaware of what Victor has been up to.
 Ultimately, the secret the family is keeping from her will be revealed soon.
-The Young and the Restless spoilers hint when Abby learns about what Victor did, she would be hurt.
-Victor’s betrayal and the Newmans’ distrust would make her feel more of an outsider and she might keep her distance.
+Young and the Restless spoilers hint when Abby learns about what Victor did, she would be hurt.
+Victor’s betrayal and the Newmans’ distrust would make her feel more of an outsider, and she might keep her distance.

 TOMORROW ON #YR: Will Victoria break the Newman family pact? https://t.co/Hl678dqcLl pic.twitter.com/VMJee1vFZn